We put a lot of content on this here blog each day, and we understand

 it can be a bit tough to keep track of everything.
 So at the end of the day we’ll put up a nightly recap of all that day’s news.
 Presenting the Pro Hockey Talk Nightcap:

 highlights that justify flinching – We look at the highlights from

-Rink – Recapping all the games from
+to Rink: Reviewing Friday’s games – Recapping all the games from

 off the foil: Chiefs set to relocate – The Johnstown Chiefs are on

 the moving to South Carolina.
 Slapshot fans everywhere shed a

-Shoulder – Doug Weight’s season is over,
+surgery will end Weight’s season – Doug Weight’s season is over,

 and it’s possible his career might be as well.

-wins longest game in college hockey history
+wins longest game in college hockey history – A college game went

 150 minutes and 22 seconds before a winner was decided.
 And then they